mini-eggs/MeteorBeat/docs/GIT.md

 Rules:
 1. Do not use private Git branches.
 2. Do not push non documentation related changes to master branch.
+3. If you've made a single code change in a given week, have at least one commit merged to master to account for it that week (before midnight on Sunday, arbitrarily chosen).

 For rule #1, since our Git repository on Github is public it's not possible for us to create private branches currently.
 Nothing to worry about there.
 Why are